-DNV assessed those scenarios at "Resultados Simulación A-3 Agio 30V1.xls" /25/ and confirmed that the discount is taking into consideration the risks associated with climate conditions, the inevitable uncertainty of electricity generation by wind farms
+DNV assessed those scenarios at "Resultados Simulación A-3 Agio 30V1.xls" /26/ and confirmed that the analysis to determine the applicable discount is accurate and follows the best practices in the sector taking into consideration the risks associated with climate conditions, the inevitable uncertainty of electricity generation by wind farms.

-These prices will not change until the end of the PPA period of 20 years.
+These prices will not change until the end of the PPA period of 20 years /23/.